kallol193/kallol193/README.md

-👋 Welcome to Kallol's GitHub Portfolio
+👋 Welcome

             Hi, I'm Kallol, a skilled software developer specializing in designing and implementing microservice-based ticket booking systems.
 With expertise in Spring Boot, Java, and distributed systems, I create scalable, user-centric platforms like PixelPass, inspired by BookMyShow.
 Explore my projects to see how I deliver innovative solutions for event management and ticketing! 🚀

 🌟 About Me

             🎟️ Expertise: Architecting microservice-based solutions for Java Software Developement Environment.
             💻 Tech Stack: Java, Spring Boot, Spring Cloud, REST APIs, Redis, MySQL, Kafka, Docker, Git.
             🌍 Location: Bengaluru, India
             📫 Connect: linkedin.com/in/kallolm101 | kallolmondal88@gmail.com
             🏆 Mission: To build efficient, scalable systems that enhance the event ticketing experience for organizers and users.

 🚀 Featured Project: PixelPass
-PixelPass

             A microservice-based ticket booking system inspired by BookMyShow, built with Spring Boot to provide a scalable, efficient platform for event ticketing and management.

 Key Features:
             Microservice architecture for high scalability and maintainability.
             Event creation and ticket booking with real-time availability checks.
             Secure payment integration and ticket generation.
             User authentication and personalized booking history.
             Distributed event-driven system using Kafka for real-time updates.

 Tech Stack: Java, Spring Boot, Spring Cloud, MySQL, Kafka, Docker, REST APIs.